jjvanzon/JJs-Music-Production-2020-2024/README.md

 - [x] Gave Gem chord some stereo.
 - [x] Drums: Disabling envelopes, continue upon new note.
 - [x] Revert Whistle envelope back to original minus error.
+- [x] Revert some more envelopes back, because it didn't make it sound better.
 - [ ] ..
 Extend final chord
     - [ ] Using part B's 'Legato Violin', which is actually a slow tremolo tremolo rhythm: looping and fading out?
+- [ ] Middle violins more dynamics?
+- [ ] Time the arpeggios better?
 - [ ] Vertical build-up?
     - [ ] I think maybe it is a lot of musical information in one blow.
     - [ ] But how to dose it better?